-Fig. 7.
-Find 3 closest objects to the red object: Convex-hull of the point clusters (Color figure online).
+Figure 5: Find 3 closest objects to the red object: Convexhull of the point clusters.

-Trees are a natural form for depicting hierarchical relations and can be used to Find the clusters that have hierarchical relations.
-A distinct category of 2D mapping employs tree layouts to convey similarity levels contained in a distance matrix.
-The algorithms to generate similarity layouts [9] are inspired by the well-known Neighbor-Joining (NJ) heuristic originally proposed to reconstruct phylogenetic trees.
-Similar points among members of the same subsets are placed at the ends of branches.
-The points nearer the root of the tree are less similar when compared with the points at the ends of branches.
-Similarity trees generate a hierarchy, creating a tree structure where interpretation is subject to organization of the branches; for example, mapping data sets with the NJ and LSP projections are compared in Fig. 8.
+Similarity trees generate a hierarchy, creating a tree structure where interpretation is subject to organization of the branches; for example, mapping data setswith the NJ and LSP projections are compared in Figure 6.
 In this example, the INFOVIS04 data set is composed of documents published in a conference on information visualization, and its content is homogeneous.
 Using NJ, documents with a high degree of similarity are placed along the same branch.
 The branches circled in the figure are examples of long branches without too many ramifications, and probably represent specific sub-topics inside the collection.
 LSP, on the other hand, has a tendency to create clusters in round clumps.
-This representation performs well for certain tasks, but is less useful for finding the closest clusters to selected objects [15].
+This representation performs well for certain tasks, but is less useful for finding the closest clusters to selected objects (Etemadpour et al., 2014b).